Sandgarden-Demo/styleguide-examples/TEMPLATE_documentation.md

 >[!TIP]
 >Providing guidance on which changes are "important", and which changes should be ignored is important.
 Providing specific examples in relation to the structure and contents of the code repository is the most impactful, similar to the code examples of what is "good" provided above.
 The more examples, the better.

+>[!NOTE]
+>The entire rest of this style guide involves descriptions of the project code base and project documentation, along with examples specific to the DSPy project.
+If you are not replacing them with analagous descriptions and examples of your own project code base and project documentation, delete the rest of the style guide contents from this Note block and below.

 ## DSPy Source Repo Codebase Analysis of Structure and Contents
 The sandgardenhq/dspy repo contains code for the DSPy project.
 DSPy is a framework for programming—rather than prompting—language models.
 It allows you to iterate fast on building modular AI systems and offers algorithms for optimizing their prompts and weights, whether you're building simple classifiers, sophisticated RAG pipelines, or Agent loops.